The Ultimate FAQ: How Long Does Concrete Sealer Take to Dry?

 Previous Treatments

-Extremes in temperature, both hot and cold, can prolong drying times.
-Sealer applied in high temperatures can dry too quickly on the surface, trapping moisture underneath which prolongs overall curing.
+Extreme temperatures, whether hot or cold, can extend drying times.
+For instance, applying sealer in high heat may cause it to dry too quickly on the surface, trapping moisture beneath and delaying overall curing.

 High Humidity Levels